SAYbaw/Portfolio/pages/courses.md

 + Cybersecurity
 + Digital Citizenship

-I can teach any class that ivolves teaching computer applications or computer programming.
-I also have the skills to teach engineering courses, IT/computer technology, digital electronics and metal shop.
+I can teach any class that involves teaching computer applications, computer technology, computer science or computer programming.
+I have the skills to teach engineering courses, digital electronics and metal shop.
 I also have working experience in accounting and financial mathematics, audio and visual media creation/editing, and entertainment technology and control.